ablake12/Book-Club-API/README.md

 - ```DELETE``` <port>/books/delete_all - Deletes all the books in the book club

 ### Adding a book in Postman:
-To add a book in Postman, use this json in the body
+To add a book in Postman, use the following json in the body
 ```json
 {
     "title": "book_title_placeholder",